 The awards ceremony will be held at the Villa Marina in Douglas on 10 April.

 The 25-year-old from Mansfield, who added to her two golds from Bejing by winning two bronze medals at the 2012 London Olympics, will also pass on her knowledge to local swimmers during her short visit.

 About 50 individuals and teams will be nominated for awards, culminating in the naming of the sportsman and sportswoman of the year.

 The evening will be also feature the presentation of Sports Aid sponsorships for those young athletes who will be supported by Isle of Man Sport Aid in the coming year.

 And Isle of Man Sport chairman Graham Cregeen MHK said: "We look forward to welcoming Rebecca and sharing with her many of the Isle of Man's sporting success stories in 2013."

 Cyclist Peter Kennaugh and snowboarder Zoe Gillings were crowned the Isle of Man's sports personalities of the year at last year's ceremony.

-Kennaugh was part of the British men's cycling team pursuit quartet that won Olympic gold in a world record time at London 2012 - the Isle of Man's first Olympic gold medal in 100 years.
+Kennaugh was part of the British men's cycling team pursuit quartet that won at London 2012 - the Isle of Man's first Olympic gold medal in 100 years.